 You may be worried about learning how to study again.
 Writing essays, completing coursework and balancing your studies with work and life can be challenging.
 Edinburgh College staff are here to help throughout your time at college, and you can get support with revising, writing essays and study tips through our guidance teams as well as teaching staff.

-Find out more about support for you at college in our blog.
+Find out more about how we support our students on our website.

 You can change your career and work on something new